kaltura/knowledge-center-ng/documentation/Knowledge/introduction-kaltura-client-libraries.md

   To generate a client library on your local Kaltura server:
 </p>

-(For Dragonfly and earlier versions of Kaltura self-hosted editions only:) Run the following script with root permissions: {syntaxhighlighter brush: plain;fontsize: 100; first-line: 1; }cd /[INSTALLATION_PATH]/app/generator/ ./generate.sh{/syntaxhighlighter}
+(For Dragonfly and earlier versions of Kaltura self-hosted editions only:) Run the following script with root permissions: {% highlight bash %}cd /[INSTALLATION_PATH]/app/generator/ ./generate.sh{% endhighlight %}

 <p class="mce-note-graphic">
   The generator may not have permission to create the Kaltura client library files if you run the script without root permissions.